 Now maybe by following the first five steps, you will become rich.
 But then why not just make it five steps?

 Should You Read This Book?

 Do I recommend Money Master the Game?
-No. And not necessarily because the bulk of the advice is bad advice or that it wouldn’t be good to follow.
-But if Robbins had cut out all the psychology, the name dropping, the story telling, and two of the five steps, the book would be a lot more valuable.
+No. And not necessarily because the bulk of the advice is bad advice or that it wouldn’t be right to follow.
+But if Robbins had cut out all the psychology, the name dropping, the storytelling, and two of the five steps, the book would be a lot more valuable.

 I finished this book because it was my job.
 I can’t imagine anyone reading word for word all 600 pages because they found it compelling.
 Do you have any investing books you would recommend?
 List them in the comments, and possibly we can review a few of them so we can give you a really helpful recommendation.